jaschers/psnet/README.md

 # PSNet
 PSNet is the first application of pattern spectra on convolutional neural networks (CNNs) for the event reconstruction of imaging atmospheric Cherenkov telescopes (IACTs).
-PSNet is a CNN trained on pattern spectra of gamma-ray events from the Cherenkov Telescope Array (CTA) and is able to reconstruct the energy of gamma rays and to to separate between signal and background events.
+We train a CNN on pattern spectra of gamma-ray events from the Cherenkov Telescope Array (CTA) for energy reconstruction and signal-background separation.
 PSNet is based on Tensorflow 2.3.1 and Keras 2.4.3 and uses the [ctapipe](https://github.com/cta-observatory/ctapipe) software for the data handling.
-PSNet is part of my PhD project at the University of Groningen.
+This project is part of my PhD at the University of Groningen.
 For more information, see the following publications:

 - [J. Aschersleben, R. F. Peletier, M. Vecchi, M. H. F. Wilkinson (2021)](https://arxiv.org/abs/2108.00834)